Le Franco Phoney

-I’m back from my quick road trip to Nice, and a blog entry with lots of photos of the route will follow soon.
-But for now, here’s further insight into French roundabouts.
+I’m back from a quick road trip to Nice, and a blog entry with lots of photos of the route will follow soon.
+But for now, here’s some insight into French roundabouts.
 During my trip, I passed all sorts of interesting roundabouts, but most of the time it was too hard to stop for a photo.
 I’ve taken some, but here are just a few of the roundabouts I came across (that I remember):

 • giant statues of sheep grazing, rolling on their backs and dancing (!?) on a grassy roundabout near Chambery;